Events

 - Subscribing to Events

-, its constructor automatically subscribes you to the global event manager.
+Whenever you create a class that inherits fromIEventListener, its constructor automatically subscribes you to the global event manager.
 You do not need to manually register anything, unless you want to manually manage subscription/unsubscription.

 You may also manually subscribe/unsubscribe specific global functions (not class methods) by calling